 8. Electronic Viewfinder

 One of the biggest factors that differentiate the high-end models from the basic models is the inclusion of an electronic viewfinder (EVF..
 Without an EVF, you will have to align your images and shoot via the LCD screen on the back, just like you would with a smartphone.
 It is a much desired and important trait for serious photographers.

 The world we live in today has become all about faster connectivity and transfer of data.
 It is for this reason that cameras have kept up and have incorporated the required technology.
 The days of having to use memory sticks are gone, wherein, after filling up, a long and complicated process had to be followed just to empty it.

-Advancements in technology now allow for the sending of photos in real time and even transfer of images and videos using different connections to peripheral devices.
+Advancements in technology now allow for the sending of photos in real-time and even the transfer of images and videos using different connections to peripheral devices.
 Wi-Fi is one such feature that allows you to transfer your data immediately, and if your camera allows, even stream it.